service-bot/servicebot-docs/docs/embed.md

 !!! warning "Note"
     This embed will require code to be placed in your server

-1. Go to "Integrations"
+1. Go to "Embeddables"
-1. Click on `Embed to allow customers to manage thier account and billing settings`
+1. Click on `Billing Settings`
 1. Select your backend language/framework
 1. Place the server code in your server
 1. Place the client code on the client, and insert the token from the server when a logged in user visits the page